Pomax/are-we-flying/docs/index.md

 ### LVL: level mode

+### --- add pictures of how to correct for not-level ---

 Implementing level mode is probably the easiest of all autopilot functions, where we're going to simply check "is the plane tilting left or right?" and if so, we move the **aileron trim**—a value that "biases" the plane to tilt left or right by adjusting the wing surfaces that tilt the plane—in the opposite direction.
 As long we do that a little bit at a time, and we do that for long enough, we'll eventually have the plane flying level.

 So let's write some code.
 First, we'll define a constants file for housing things like autopilot modes: